GIFTED STANDARDS REVIEW

 The intent of the Standard is to capture the use of non-genetically modified methods for any farmer, processor, or other stakeholder.
 The goal of the Standard is to outline the necessary procedures for products to qualify as non-GMO production.
 The Standard pivots around the claim ‘no genetically engineered ingredients’ to highlight the manner of production of a product.

 The Vegan Standard intends to provide support for plant-based lifestyles.
 The aim is to ensure certified products do not contain animal products or byproducts.
 The Standard also aims to assess good practices in the production and processing of certified products.
 It covers production, processing, and transportation of certified products.
 The goal is to have this Standard made applicable to both food and non-food sectors.

 Each of the five gifted Standards will undergo their own assessment.

 The assessment process is staggered, and we are working on more than one Standard at any given time to arrive at a recommendation to the Board as quickly as possible.

 Stakeholder Engagement/ community input

 Since May, we’ve gathered more in-depth stakeholder feedback from subject matter experts of the Global Organic Latex Standard, the Sustainable Fiber Program, and the Responsible Accessory and Jewellery Standard.
-At this time, if you’d like to share your in-depth expertise with us on the Responsible Accessory and Jewelry Standard, please complete this survey for the Vegan Standard and this survey for the Non-GMO Production Standard.
+At this time, if you’d like to share your in-depth expertise with us on the Vegan Standard and the Non-GMO Standards, please complete this survey for the Vegan Standard and this survey for the Non-GMO Production Standard.